mrnkim/crop-seek-v1.2/README.md

+<span style="background-color: rgb(245, 235, 171); padding: 3px 5px; border-radius: 3px;">⚠️ This app supports indexes created with older models, such as Marengo 2.6 and Pegasus 1.1, using Twelve LabsAPI version 1.2.
+For indexes built with the latest models—Marengo 2.7 and Pegasus 1.2, please refer to [Crop-Seek](https://github.com/mrnkim/crop-seek).</span>

 ## 👋 Introduction

 Crop and Seek demonstrates the power of advanced video search capabilities using the Twelve Labs API.
 By implementing both text and image-based search, along with the unique image cropping feature, this application provides a flexible and powerful tool for discovering relevant video content.